 The question whether explanation is a distinct aim of science was part of Hempel’s New York context.
 Philip Wiener, who was a lecturer at City College, had been familiarizing New York philosophers with the French debate between Emile Meyerson and Pierre Duhem on the explanatory aim of science.
 Duhem claimed that explanation was not the aim of physical theories and Meyerson had argued for exactly the opposite position, that explanation is the foremost objective of science.
 Wiener reviewed Meyerson’s work and books on Duhem’s philosophy for the Journal of Philosophy (Philip Paul Wiener 1933; 1934; 1935; 1942).
 Eventually Wiener would also translate Duhem’s Aim and Structure of Physical Theories to English in 1954.
 Wiener was a regular member of the Nagel-Hook circle which Hempel also frequented.
 Moreover, Nagel regularly listed Duhem’s and Meyerson’s works in the reading list for his courses throughout the 1940s and 1950s.
 Nagel’s philosophy of science course in the 1950s even began with the question “Do the sciences explain?”, for which part of Duhem’s and Meyerson’s work was the point of reference.
-Thus, Nagel’s students were familiar with the intellectual problem how to decide whether explanation is an aim of science distinct from description.
+Thus, Nagel’s students were familiar with the intellectual challenge how to decide whether explanation is an aim of science distinct from description.

-In 1941 Ernest Nagel also circulated a list for suggested topics for the Jones Prize, which was a graduate essay prize for Columbia students.
-Among the suggested intellectual problems, there was listed: ‘the structure of scientific explanation’ and ‘the logical structure of historical explanation’.
+In 1941 Ernest Nagel also circulated a list for suggested topics for the Jones Prize, a graduate essay prize for Columbia students.
+Among the suggested topics, the following were listed: ‘the structure of scientific explanation’ and ‘the logical structure of historical explanation’.
 In 1943 the topic for the prize was “types of explanation”.
 It is unclear who won the Jones Prizes during this period and what essay they wrote, but, at least, two Columbia graduates worked on these questions during the Second World War: Morton White and John Hospers.
 White’s first paper, published in Mind, discussed historical explanation (White 1943).
 White argued, similarly to Hempel, that historical events are explained if their occurrence can be deduced from true initial conditions and general laws.
 Whereas White only analyzed historical explanation in particular, John Hospers discussed explanations in general, not only in science, but also in natural language (Hospers 1946).
 From an ordinary language point of view Hospers identified all explanations as answers to why-questions, and argued that any philosophical theory of explanation should address the various ways in which people actually answer such questions.
 In his paper Hospers came to no definite model or theory, but he left no doubt that scientists seek explanations.
 Since scientists, just like ordinary people ask and answer why-questions, scientists also offer explanations.
 However, Hospers did not defend the position that these explanations should be understood as an aim of scientific knowledge that is distinct from description.
 According to him, it could still be the case that scientists offer explanations by simply describing some state of affairs, and that their explanations can always be reduced to their capacity to describe the world (Hospers 1946, p.
 354).